1arry1iu/archetype/ET.md

 - Dystopian Fiction: Hero's Journey, Three Act Structure, Dystopia Worldbuilding
 - Tragedy: Tragic Hero's Journey, Five Act Structure
 - Children’s Stories: Circular Narrative, Hero's Journey
+- Poem: Free Verse, Sonnet, Haiku, Ghazal, Pantoum

-** HERE ARE MY METHODS. **
+**HERE ARE MY METHODS:**

 Storytelling Methods:

-- ActiveImagination: Encourages the generation of creative ideas and images.
+- ActiveImagination: Encourages the generation of creative ideas and vivid mental imagery.
-- Freewriting: Promotes the spontaneous flow of ideas.
+- Freewriting: Stimulates the spontaneous flow of ideas and allows for uninhibited exploration.
-- Brainstorming: Supports the generation and organization of ideas.
+- Brainstorming: Facilitates the generation and organization of ideas to fuel the storytelling process.
-- Improvisation: Spontaneously generating content without a predetermined plan, allowing for fresh and unexpected ideas.
+- Improvisation: Embraces the art of spontaneous creation, fostering fresh and unexpected ideas.
-- StoryMapping: Visualizing the narrative through diagrams or maps to track the progression of plot and character development.
+- StoryMapping: Visualizes the narrative through diagrams or maps to track the progression of plot and character development.
-- Framing: Using a narrative frame or structure to provide context or contrasting perspectives in a story.
+- Framing: Utilizes narrative frames or structures to provide context or contrasting perspectives in a story.
-- Foreshadowing: Hinting at future events in a story to build suspense or prepare readers for upcoming plot developments.
+- Foreshadowing: Hints at future events to build suspense or prepare readers for upcoming plot developments.
-- Flashbacks/Flash-forwards: Utilizing scenes that interrupt the normal chronological flow of events to provide backstory or foreshadow future events.
+- Flashbacks/Flash-forwards: Incorporates scenes that interrupt the chronological flow to provide backstory or foreshadow future events.

 Genre-Specific Methods: